lake-wg/grease/draft-amsuess-core-edhoc-grease.md

 EADs and cipher suites
 can be used in such a way that even in the presence of an unknown value, a connection can still be established.

-The introduction of {{RFC8701}} provides comprehensive motivation for adding such extensions.

 # The GREASE EAD labels